 Interfaces with the site

-Figure 3The Figure 11 gives an overview of the building for the linear accelerator.
-The cryomodules are located in the tunnel (LTU).
-The Refrigeration Cold Box (QRB) is located in the cold box room and the WCS in the compressor room (CCB).
+Figure 3 gives an overview of the building for the linear accelerator.
+The cryomodules are in the tunnel (LTU).
+The Refrigeration Cold Box (QRB) is in the cold box room and the WCS in the compressor room (CCB).
 The distance between the centres of 2 buildings (rooms inside) dedicated for QPLANT is about 65 meters.

 The details of the Auxiliary Buildings are given in AD 1.
 SCK CEN provides volumes and envelop of the buildings.